Web103QPRBKA/CPWeb103FinalProject2025/README.md

 Splash Screen: Home Page: Puzzle Layout: Hints: Check Answers: Completion Page:

 Sign up
--[] A user can sign up for a game. [gif goes here] Read Rules
+-[x] A user can sign up for a game. [gif goes here] OR Checkout the game without logging in

+-[x] A user can read details about the games and choose a game they would like to play.

 -[x] A user can read the rules of the game to know how to play. [gif goes here] Start Game

--[x] A user can navigate to/from the rules <-> game screen.
- A user can start a new game.
+-[x]  A user can start a new game.
 [gif goes here]

-Choose Game difficulty
+Get clues
--[x] A user can choose the difficulty level of the puzzle.
+-[x] A user can see the clues for the game.
 [gif goes here]

--[x] A user can choose the background theme of the puzzle page.
+-[x] A user can choose A welcome message background theme of the puzzle page.
 [gif goes here]

 Track Progress
--[x] A user can see their score
+-[] A user can see their score
 [gif goes here]

 Get hints